Mak2055/SSL-QALAS-crossvendor/README.md

 - Only NIfTI images are accepted as input.
 Adding DICOM images as input with reading the metadata from DICOM headers is possible.
 - Processing is happening on the CPU, implementing processing on the GPU is possible.
 - Processing is not terminated in case of an error.
+- Remove stochasticity from B1 map coregistration.
 - Implementation of sanity checks in `exceptions_manual_run_ssl.sh` (comparing the subject and session IDs in the B1 map and 3D-QALAS) can be implemented.
 - Only one combination of 3D-QALAS and B1 map is considered in log (lock) files, which may be an issue if a user wants to determine the optimal combination by actually running SSL-QALAS processing.
 Adding more flexibility to log file titles and output may be useful.
 - Expanded or more flexible input BIDS naming logic is possible.
-- More comprehensive files in `overview/` are needed
+- More comprehensive files in `overview/` are needed.

 ## Cite
 If you have any questions/comments/suggestions, please contact at yjun@mgh.harvard.edu or maksimsl@uio.no